‘We’ll see each other again’: Trump bids farewell to Washington

 He then made the short trip by helicopter to Joint Base Andrews, where Air Force One is based, boarding the plane for the last time to fly to Florida.

-Mr Trump was accompanied on his flight by members of his family, including his eldest son Donald jnr, and his girlfriend Kimberley Guilfoyle, his son Eric and his wife Lara and his daughter Tiffany.
+Mr Trump was accompanied on his flight by members of his family, including his eldest son Donald jr, and his girlfriend Kimberley Guilfoyle, his son Eric and his wife Lara, and his daughter Tiffany.

 Mr Trump will become the first president in modern times not to attend his successor’s inauguration.
 In a “farewell address” on Tuesday, he said that the “movement we started is only just beginning”.